geky/ramcrc32bd/README.md

 ### Hamming distance

 How unlikely?
-Well thanks to Philip Koopman's [exhaustive CRC work][koopman-crc], we know exactly how many bit errors we need to see a collision for a given CRC polynomial and message size.
-This is called the [Hamming distance][hamming-distance], and is a very useful metric for an error-correcting code.
+Well thanks to [Philip Koopman's exhaustive CRC work][koopman-crc], we know exactly how many bit-errors we need to see a collision for a given CRC polynomial and message size.
+This is called the [Hamming distance][w-hd], and is a very useful metric for an error-correcting code.

+Koopman's [NOTES page][koopman-notes] may be the best starting point for interpreting these results.
+They're dense but an amazing resource!

-For this 8-bit CRC, p=0x107, Philip Koopman's work shows a Hamming distance of 4 up to a message size of 119 bits (14 bytes), which means our 3-byte message should have no collisions up until 4 bit-errors:
+For this 8-bit CRC, [p=0x107][koopman-p=0x107], Philip Koopman's work shows a Hamming distance of 4 up to a message size of 119 bits (14 bytes), which means our 3-byte message should have no collisions up until 4 bit-errors:

 ```
-a collision:
+a 4-bit collision:
     = 01101000 01101000 00100110 00000000 => 00111011 (0x3b == 0x3b)
 ```